Yuvraj-Kaushal/5th_ReactJS/README.md

 You must be wondering that how i added background animation and mouse particles right?
 Basically i installed the animation and particles packages..
 You can also use these packages by writing this below command in your terminal..
+You must refer google for better undertanding..
+Thanks!

 # For background animation..